-"The issue was for the first time clearly drawn, the election in due time came off, and the Prophet was triumphant.
-He had elected everything on the county By his combinations he had completely deticket. feated the anti-Mormon move, and had for countyofficers his trusty friends, devoted to his interests.
+"The issue was for the first time clearly drawn, the election in due time came off, and the Prophet was tri-He had elected everything on the county ticket.
+By this combination he had completely defeated the anti-Mormon move, and had for county officers his trusty friends, devoted to his interests.
 If his enemies chose to appeal from the decision of the polls, he was ready for them.
 His battalions were models of discipline, devoted to his service, numbered by thousands, and armed with an efficiency which distinguished no other troops in America.
-The walls of the Temple were progressing rapidly.
-The anti-Mormons looked upon the structure with many doubts and apprehensions.
-Everything the Mormons did was veiled in mystery.
+The walls of the Temple were progressing The anti-Mormons looked upon the structure rapidly. with many doubts and apprehensions.
+Everything the Mormons did was veiled in mysterv.
 This structure resembled no church, its walls of massive limestone were impervious to the shot of the heaviest cannon.
-It had two tiers of circular windows which looked to the wondering Gentiles very much as if they were port-holes for the manning of cannon.
-The building was near the center of a square of four acres, to be surrounded by a massive wall ten feet in height and six in thickness.
-This, the Mormons said, was for a promenade; the anti-Mormons would have told you, it could have been constructed for no other purpose than a fortification, and one which would have stood a heavy bombardment without being breached.
+It had two tiers of circular windows, which looked, to the wondering Gentiles, very much as if they were port-holes for the manning of cannon.
+The building was near the centre of a square of four acres, to be surrounded by a massive wall ten feet in height, and six in thickness.
+This, the Mormons said, was for a promenade; the anti-Mormons would have told you, it could be constructed for no other purpose than a fortification, and one which would have stood a heavy bombardment without being breached.